JeddineO/MoviesAPI/readme.md

 - Navigate to `/people` to view a list of Star Wars characters.
 - Navigate to `/films` to view a list of Star Wars films.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-These instructions will guide users on how to run your application with Docker.
-Make sure to replace `my-star-wars-app` with your desired image name.